I remember One chilly Monday morning,

 Usually my closed eyes would worry about “future”

-and care to bother about my “present” much less.
+and care to think about my “present” much less.

 What an amusing irony, that my wide open eyes,